nixiwang/PISAnalysisTool/README.md

 ================

 PISAnalysisTool is a great source of reference for conducting multi-level modeling in large-scale educational assessment such as PISA (The Programme for International Student Assessment).
 It provides examplar analysis for conducting quantitative educational inquiry from data cleaning to model summary visualization.
-This package uses `pymer4` for modeling in python, which is equivalent to `lmer` package in R. Users can use this package to estimate other interesting variables in the dataset to perform fixed effect, random effect, and mixed effect multi-level modeling.
+This package uses `pymer4` library for modeling in python, which is equivalent to `lmer` package in R. Users can use this package to estimate other interesting variables in the dataset to perform fixed effect, random effect, and mixed effect multi-level modeling.
 * Currently for modeling, a selection of variables in PISA 2015 are used in functions.
 In the future, we can extend them to more generic functions to facilitate data analysis of large-scale educational assessment data.

 ## PISA and World Bank Educational Data